dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --APIhide    Console won't pop up, hidden via API calls 'GetConsoleWindow' and 'ShowWindow' with 'SW_HIDE' --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --debug    Compiles the binary in debug mode
+  --x86    Compiles an x86 binary
-  --x86    (Compiles an x86 binary - have to cast some more function values before this works smoothly) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
+  --wow64    (Compiles a x86 binary that can be by x64 CPUs) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
   --noDInvoke    Don't use DInvoke - some older Windows OS Versions may crash when DInvoke is in use, e.g. Windows Server 2012.
 If you get "SIGSEGV: iilegal storage access.
 (Attempt to read from nil?)" try to use this option.
-  --verbose    Prints output to the console (for troubleshooting purposes)
+  --verbose    Prints output to the console (for troubleshooting purposes) --psout    Powershell Output format, reflectively loading the packed binary
+    --psobfs    Pre-obfuscated Powershell Template with Invoke-obfuscation
+    --pslyrics    Add Lyrics as comments to avoid some more detections

-[Shellcode retrieval options]
+[Payload retrieval options]

-  By default, the Loader will embed the Shellcode into the output file.
+  By default, the Loader will embed the Payload into the output file.
 There are two alternatives to this:
-  --shellcodeFile shellcodefile    Filename to retrieve shellcode from - on Runtime (No embedding) --shellcodeURL shellcodeURL    URL to retrieve shellcode from
+  --shellcodeFile shellcodefileLocation(s)    Filename to retrieve Payload from - on Runtime (No embedding).
+The first location will also be the output file location.
+You can specify multiple locations, separated by a comma.
+  --shellcodeURL shellcodeURL    URL to retrieve Payload from

 [DLL options]

   --dll     Generate DLL instead of an executable
-      --dllexportfunc exportfuncname    Comma separated names of DLL custom export functions for e.g. DLL-Sideloading --dllhijack    Add an DLLMain Export with DLL_PROCESS_ATTACH for Hijacking --clone value    Specify a local DLL to clone the API-Exports from
+      --dllexportfunc exportfuncname    Comma separated names of DLL custom export functions for e.g. DLL-Sideloading --dllhijack    Add an DLLMain Export with DLL_PROCESS_ATTACH for Hijacking --noNimMain    Remove NimMain export to avoid this IoC (Use "--dllhijack" in addition to instead export DllMain or alternatively "--dllexportfunc DllMain")
+      --clone value    Specify a local DLL to clone the API-Exports from via Koppeling --dllProxy    Generate a DLL-Proxying DLL - you need to put the legit DLL into the build directory.
+Two output DLLs will be generated: The proxy DLL and the randomly renamed legit DLL.
+(Credit to @byt3bl33d3r - https://github.com/byt3bl33d3r/NimDllSideload)
+      --cpl    Generate a CPL file (Control Panel Applet) instead of an executable

 [evasion]

-  --sleep 10    Sleep 10 seconds before decryption to evade in memory scanners --COMVARETW    Block ETW by setting COMPlus_ETWEnabled to 0 --unhook    Unhook ntdll.dll before doing anything else for the current process --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation --sgn    Encode shellcode via SGN before encrypting it´ --replace    Replace common nim IoC's in the loader like the string 'nim' --AMSIProviderPatch    Patch all AMSI Providers instead of 'amsi.dll' (https://i.blackhat.com/Asia-22/Friday-Materials/AS-22-Korkos-AMSI-and-Bypass.pdf)
+  --sleep 10    Sleep 10 seconds before decryption to evade memory scanners --sleep-in-between 10    Sleep 10 seconds at some potentially critical steps in between to evade memory scanners --COMVARETW    Block ETW by setting COMPlus_ETWEnabled to 0 --unhook    Unhook ntdll.dll before doing anything else for the current process --obfuscate    Compile the Nim binary via Denim to make use of LLVM obfuscation --sgn    Encode shellcode via SGN before encrypting it´ --replace    Replace common nim IoC's in the loader like the string 'nim' --AMSIProviderPatch    Patch all AMSI Providers instead of 'amsi.dll' (https://i.blackhat.com/Asia-22/Friday-Materials/AS-22-Korkos-AMSI-and-Bypass.pdf)
+  --AMSINtCreateSectionHook    Hook NtCreateSection to prevent 'amsi.dll' from being loaded (https://waawaa.github.io/es/amsi_bypass-hooking-NtCreateSection/) -> Prevent Loading works, but C# Loading fails for some reason
   --sandbox value    Include Sandbox Checks of your choice into the loader:
                      Domain -> Only execute if the target domain is == the --domain parameter's domain / If --domain is not set, it will only execute on non-domain joined systems
                      DomainJoined -> Only execute if the target is connected to ANY domain - you don't need to know the target's domain for this one